Are You Getting Killed On Taxes? Myths & Tips

 You'll naturally utilize your tax brackets as you earn income, receive pension and Social Security income, or create certain types of investment income.
 As the income arrives, your tax brackets fill up.
 Income filling your tax brackets is similar to water filling a bucket.

 In the image above, an opportunity exists to fill up the gap below the top of the imaginary 15% bracket.
 Income filling up the gap will realize a 15% tax rate, and never be taxed as income again.
-If you don't act, that year's tax bracket space goes away forever.
+If you don't act, the gap representing the unused portion of this year's tax bracket space expires.

 Consider a Roth Conversion

-Better yet, consider moving money from a pre-tax retirement account over to a Roth account.
+Better than a withdrawal, which can incur an early withdrawal penalty before ages 55 or 59.5, consider moving money from a pre-tax retirement account to a Roth account.
 This action is called a Roth conversion.
-Your Roth conversion will fill the gap and be taxed as income at a 15% rate, but create the chance to grow tax-free!
+Roth conversions occur penalty-free.
+Done right, a Roth conversion can fill the gap just like a withdrawal but create the additional chance to grow tax-free!

 Roth conversions stand out to us as an especially powerful tool, no matter your age or income level.